 I used to be with it, but then they changed what it was.
 Now what I’m with isn’t it, and what’s it seems weird and scary to me.
 It’ll happen to you…

-The Simpsons, Episode 3F21: Homerpalooza
+Abe Simpson – The Simpsons Episode 3F21: Homerpalooza